Independent Contractor Disputes

-Serving as an expert concerning independent contractor versus employee distinctions in litigation against the Los Angeles Times newspaper (Jon Robert Van Senus v.
-Los Angeles Times Communications and Thomas Trong Ngo, No. 07CC04639, Superior Court Orange County).
+Served as an expert concerning independent contractor versus employee distinctions in litigation against the Los Angeles Times newspaper (Jon Robert Van Senus v.
+Los Angeles Times Communications and Thomas Trong Ngo, Superior Court Orange County, Case No. 07CC04639).

-Serving as an expert for plaintiffs in FedEx Ground Package System, Inc. Employment Practices Litigation, No. 3:05-MD-527RM (MDL 1700), Northern District of Indiana.
+Served as an expert for plaintiffs in FedEx Ground Package System, Inc. Employment Practices Litigation, Northern District of Indiana, Case No. 3:05-MD-527RM (MDL 1700).

 Served as expert for defense on employer versus contractor status in a medical malpractice case (De Jong v.
 Greene and Banner Health, No. CV 2006-018221, Arizona Superior Court, County of Maricopa).

-Served as an expert for the plaintiffs in a class action involving the status of drivers as independent contractors or employees (Anthony Estrada et al. v.
-RPS, Inc., No. BC210130, Los Angeles County Superior Court ).
+Served as an expert for the plaintiffs in a class action involving the status of drivers as independent contractors or employees (Anthony Estrada, et al. v.
+RPS, Inc., Los Angeles County Superior Court, Case No. BC210130).

 Testified on the status of insurance brokers as independent contractors versus employees in a nationwide class action over the classification and benefits of thousands of workers (David A. Morlan et al. v.
-Universal Guaranty Life Insurance Company, et al., No. 992-274-PER).
+Universal Guaranty Life Insurance Co., et al., Case No. 992-274-PER).

 Served as an expert for the defendants in a case involving the status of physicians who sued a medical group based on asserted employment rights (Ziba Chavoshi, M.D. and Michele Vargas, D.O. v.
-Michael S. Agron, M.D., Inc., et al., Consolidated Case No. BC333843, Los Angeles County Superior Court).
+Michael S. Agron, M.D., Inc., et al., Los Angeles County Superior Court, Consolidated Case No. BC333843).

 Served as an expert witness for the plaintiffs, a group of limousine drivers seeking reclassification as employees, suing the operator of a nationwide limousine company (Brown et al. v.
-Carey Limousine of S.F., Inc., Carey International, Inc., No. CGC 04 437287, San Francisco County Superior Court ).
+Carey Limousine of S.F., Inc., Carey International, Inc., San Francisco County Superior Court, Case No. CGC 04 437287).

 Served as an expert concerning independent contractor versus employee distinctions in litigation against the Los Angeles Times newspaper (Robert and Elizabeth Rodgers v.
-Los Angeles Times Communications and Benjamin Ruiz, No. 04CC09546, Superior Court Orange County).
+Los Angeles Times Communications and Benjamin Ruiz, Superior Court Orange County, Case No. 04CC09546).

 Served as an expert for plaintiffs regarding worker classification in the distribution of regulated drugs (Alfredo Alvarez and Anthony Mariscal v.
-Fox Transport Inc., We-R-Drayage, McKesson Corp. et al., No. BC284345, Los Angeles County Superior Court).
+Fox Transport Inc., We-R-Drayage, McKesson Corp. et al., Los Angeles County Superior Court, Case No. BC284345).